Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Results

-with the errors given in 1$\sigma$, and a goodness-of-fit of ${\chi^2_\text{red} = 2.56 \times 10^{-5}}$.
+with the errors given in 1$\sigma$, and a goodness-of-fit of ${\chi^2_\text{red} = 3.36 \times 10^{-6}}$.
+For systems where $\mu \gtrapprox 0.1$, this relation simplifies to $\tilde{r}_\text{sp} = 0.8\sqrt{\mu}$.
 The data-points and resulting fit are given in Figure \ref{fig:fitrsp}.
 Also included are the spike radius as found by G\&S (Equation \ref{eq:gsspikerad}) and the Modified G\&S profile (Equation \ref{eq:MerritRadiusMu}).
-Both profiles are in disagreement with the data, including the low values of $\mu$ which are expected in physical systems.
 The root mean squared error (RMSE) between every profile and the data is calculated and given in Table \ref{table:RMSE}.
 The RMSE is lowest for our profile by two orders of magnitude, showing a very clear improvement over previous models for the spike radius.

+The disagreement between the data and the theoretical profiles appears both at high values of $\mu$ and at low values of $\mu$.
+At high values of $\mu$, we find $\tilde{r}_\text{sp}$ to be larger than predicted by G\&S. We suspect that this is due to the (lack of) self-consistency in the G\&S formalism compared to the original formalism derived by \citet{Young_1980}, which included multiple iterations to allow for changes in the density distribution (and thus the gravitational potential) of the stellar distribution during adiabatic growth.
+We suspect that this feedback effect is largest at large values of $\mu$, as the pull of the DM halo is significant.
+At low values of $\mu$, the data shows smaller spike radii than predicted by G\&S and Modified G\&S. However, we refrain from hypothesising about the cause as this could be the result of low resolutions of these small spikes.

-Our simulations did not find a singular value for the spike slope as predicted, with the values for large $\mu$ agreeing with the G\&S value of $\gamma_\text{sp} = -7/3$.
+Our simulations did not find a singular value for the spike slope as predicted, with the values for large $\mu$ agreeing with the G\&S value of $\gamma_\text{sp} = 7/3$.
 For lower values of $\mu$, this spike slope becomes smaller.
-We do not rule out that this is due to the relatively large fitting uncertainty (as discussed in Appendix \ref{sec:appendix:influenceresolution}).
+We suspect that this is due to the relatively large fitting uncertainty (as discussed in Appendix \ref{sec:appendix:influenceresolution}).
 The data points are given in Figure~\ref{fig:slope_param}.
 As $\mu$ increases, the error of the data decreases and their values converges to the value as predicted by G\&S. This is most likely due to the spike growing, and as a result being more visible in the data, resulting in a better fit.
-We therefore cannot draw conclusions from our data with regards to $\gamma_\text{sp}$, except to constrain its value between $-1.9 \leq \gamma_\text{sp} \leq -7/3$, while stressing that the values at high $\mu$ agree with the G\&S value of -7/3.
-More work needs to be done to show whether the low $\mu$ values do as well, or if the true value of $\gamma_\text{sp}$ is indeed smaller.
+Concluding, for $\mu\gtrapprox0.06$, we find that $\gamma_\text{sp}$ is in agreement with the value found by G\&S. For values below this, we find lower values, likely due to limited fitting range as discussed in Appendix \ref{sec:appendix:influenceresolution}.
+More work needs to be done to show whether the low $\mu$ values will also converge to $\gamma_\text{sp} = 7/3$, or if the true value of $\gamma_\text{sp}$ is indeed smaller.